 - Income paid to owners/partners should not be reported with other employees but on a separate line.

 - Borrowers are required to retain documentation of its eligibility for a PPP loan, documentation necessary to support the Borrower’s loan forgiveness application, and documentation demonstrating the Borrower’s material compliance with PPP requirements in its files for six years after the date the loan is forgiven or repaid in full, and permit authorized representatives of SBA, including representatives of its Office of Inspector General, to access such files upon request.

 First United is an Authorized SBA Lender

 The SBA works only with designated, authorized intermediary lenders across the country to provide financing to small businesses.
 First United is one of these approved lenders and is here to help you and your business through the good times and the challenging times.

-To help you calculate the amount of loan forgiveness you can expect, we’ve created an easy-to-use interactive calculator here or this spreadsheet calculator for you to download and use at your discretion.
+To help you calculate the amount of loan forgiveness you can expect, we’ve created an easy-to-use interactive calculator for you to use at your discretion.

-The Small Business Administration and Treasury Department this evening released the application that borrowers must complete in order to have their Paycheck Protection Program loan forgiven.
-The form includes detailed information about the costs that are eligible for forgiveness and instructions for calculating those costs.
+The Small Business Administration and Treasury Department released the application that borrowers must complete in order to have their Paycheck Protection Program loan forgiven.
+The form includes detailed information about the eligible costs for forgiveness and instructions for calculating those costs.

 This information is changing rapidly and is based on our current understanding of the program.
 These calculations may change.
 Although we will be monitoring and updating this as new information becomes available, please do not rely solely on this for your financial decisions.
 Consult with your accountant or financial advisor.